fbahoken/cartogRaflow/README.md

 -`flowanalysis()` is to be used after `flowgini()` for computing a flow filter based on _a double criterion for selecting flows_ before mapping :

-- level of flow thresholding, and the corresponding ;
+- level of flow thresholding, and the corresponding filter ;
 - desired threshold level of flow's information significativity (% of total of flow information) ;
 or
 - desired threshold level of flow's features density (% of total features).